thinkdata-works/trino-rabbitmq-event-listener/README.md

 The parent keys will determine where the payload is nested inside.
 The custom properties will live as a sibling field to the payload

+# License

+This plugin is licensed under the Apache 2.0 License, found in the LICENSE file.